-Joseph Henry Blackburne: A Chess Biography is published by McFarland.
+Joseph Henry Blackburne: A Chess Biography was published by McFarland in 2015.

 The first impression sold out quickly (though some retailers may hold copies) and McFarland reprinted a further 500 hardback copies.

 Grandmaster J.H.
 Blackburne (1841-1924), previously the subject of a chapter in Dr. Tim Harding's Eminent Victorian Chess Players, has long deserved a full biography and major game collection.
 Buyers of the hardback will enjoy a collectors' item that should give pleasure and instruction, while increasing in value over the years.

 The current version is likely to be the last printing in hardback so do not miss this chance to obtain it.
 We have been collecting further corrections for any future reprint or second edition.

 The print ISBN for Blackburne is 978-0-7864-7473-8.
 McFarland also issued an e-book edition through their deal with Amazon.
 The Ebook ISBN is 978-1-4766-2028-2.